Finding the right investors and understanding what they want to see from founders and businesses is a struggle all too familiar for SaaS leaders.

 Beyond the numbers, investors will be looking for a deep understanding of your ICP and how you can sell to them.
 This could initially be a smaller, more targeted segment but you’ll be expected to know how you can grow that audience.
 This might be growing vertically, going deeper into your niche or horizontally and expanding across borders.

-We’re bringing more investor insights to Austin in May with a jam packed content agenda, workshops, networking opportunities, and social events.
+We’re bringing more investor insights to Austin in April 2026 with a packed program of content, curated roundtables, high-value meetings, and meaningful networking opportunities.

 Network with investors: